| The charade of education reform

 deprived kids learn to read through Title One.
 Thirty-seven years and $100 billion

+later, the kids are doing worse today than they were in 1965.
 How could so much money result in so much failure?
 Easy, spend the money on fattening

+the education establishment and blame the failure on the kids.
 Bush, of course, is making some kind of an effort to change that.
 Since he strongly

 believes that every child can learn, he is putting more blame on the schools for